TheRhysFoster/Healthcare-Management-Database/README.md

 senior_dba ALL=(root) NOPASSWD: /usr/bin/systemctl status postgresql, /usr/bin/systemctl start postgresql, /usr/bin/systemctl stop postgresql, /usr/bin/systemctl restart postgresql
 senior_dba ALL=(root) NOPASSWD: /usr/local/sbin/psql_package_upgrade_perms.sh
 ```
-The config gets locked to read only for Owner and Group Owner. `Others` users shouldn't be able to read what has been permitted to other users as it poses a security risk.
+The config gets locked to read only for `Owner` and `Group Owner`.
+Users that fall under the `Others` class shouldn't be able to read what has been permitted to other users as it poses a security risk.
 ```
 sudo chmod 0440 /etc/sudoers.d/senior_dba
 ```